Richard Lochhead: Rural Affairs Secretary; 2007 to 2016

 After the SNP's victory at the 2007 Scottish Parliament Election, it was announced on 16 May 2007 that Lochhead would be the Cabinet Secretary for Rural Affairs and Environment, taking up the position the following day.
 The junior Ministerial position of Minister for the Environment was initially given to Michael Russell (currently held by Aileen McLeod).
 In May 2007, Lochhead started his tenure with promises to "relentlessly" pursue the Scottish fishing interests on behalf of fishermen and their communities.

 Lochhead was re-elected at the 2011 election with a further increased majority of 10,944.
 He announced his resignation as Environment Secretary, effective on 18 May 2016, as Nicola Sturgeon put together her reshuffle to appoint the second Sturgeon government.

 Return to government; 2018 to present

 On 31 August 2018 he was announced as Minister for Further Education, Higher Education and Science.

 He retained his seat at the 2021 Scottish Parliament election, with an increased majority, number of votes and percentage of votes cast.
 After the election, he was appointed as Minister for Just Transition, Employment and Fair Work.

+In 2023, he was appointed as Business Minister by the new First Minister Humza Yousaf and has held the role, under various titles, since.

+Lochhead announced on 26 January 2025 that he would not seek re-election in 2026.

 Personal life

 Richard Lochhead is married to Fiona, and they have two children together.

+He is a supporter of Aberdeen F.C.

+Given that he won the 2006 Moray by-election and was elected at every Scottish Parliament general election since its establishment, Lochhead was the MSP who had been elected to the parliament the highest number of times prior to his retirement in 2026.

+In 2024, Lochhead spent six weeks in hospital and had to learn how to walk again after becoming seriously ill with sepsis.